 Men: I’m Talking To You, Too

 I want to emphasize that all of the information I’ve included here about pre-conception planning applies to both men and women.
-All too often, it’s considered the woman’s responsibility to clean up her diet and lifestyle, and too often women shoulder the blame and the guilt for infertility or miscarriages.
+All too often, it’s considered the woman’s responsibility to improve her diet and lifestyle, and too often women shoulder the blame and the guilt for infertility or miscarriages.
 Every single piece of advice in this post applies to men – sperm quality has decreased by 1% per year from 1938 to 1990 and male infertility is on the rise due to this decrease.
 Evidence indicates that a healthy lifestyle for men, especially a nutrient-rich diet low in pesticides and low in alcohol, coffee, processed meats, soy, cheese and sugar, can improve semen quality and boost the chances of conception.

 Why Does Preconception Planning Matter?

 Pregnancy is the single wildest and most challenging physical feat most of us will go through in a lifetime.
 Prepare for it as you would for any other major physical feat.
-You don’t just buy the fancy gear and head up Mount Everest; You plan, you prepare and you train.
+You don’t just buy the fancy gear and head up Mount Everest; you plan, you prepare and you train.
 Pregnancy and bringing a human into the world is the greatest physical feat a women goes through.
 Plan, prepare and train – this is your mountain!

 This goes beyond pregnancy as well.
 Your first years with a little one will challenge you in other ways, when you are getting little sleep, and suddenly have this whole other person to care for.
 If you don’t go into pregnancy in your best health, you will undoubtedly start to experience serious health challenges on the other side when you have a family to care for.